lifecharities/lifecharities.github.io/README.md

 A website that displays a growing list of pro-life charities and maternal organizations.

 ## Contributing
 Please read [CONTRIBUTING.md](https://github.com/lifecharities/lifecharities.github.io/blob/main/CONTRIBUTING.md) for insight on how to contribute to this project.
+You may also submit a charity using [this survey](https://forms.gle/ssKMNdYLcqGGHf5W7).

 ## License
 **lifecharities.github.io** is licensed under the [MIT License](https://github.com/lifecharities/lifecharities.github.io/blob/main/LICENSE).